grand-stack/grand-stack-starter/README.md

 docker-compose run api npm run seedDb
 ```

+You can find instructions for other ways to use Neo4j (Neo4j Desktop, Neo4j Aura, and other cloud services) in the [Neo4j directory README.](./neo4j)

 This project is licensed under the Apache License v2.
 Copyright (c) 2020 Neo4j, Inc.